crabapples-h/navicat-keygen-tools/README.md

        For __Navicat 12 x64__: High 4 bits must be `1100`, which is the binary of number `12`.
        For __Navicat 11 x64__: High 4 bits must be `1011`, which is the binary of number `11`.

-       _`Must change when version change.
-Confirmed by Navicat 12 for Mac x64 with IDA Pro 7.0`_

     6. __data[9]__ is unknown, but you can set it `0xFD` or `0xFC` or `0xFB` if you want to use __not-for-resale license__.
 This must not be `0x00`.
 But other value is OK.

-       _`May change when Navicat product changes.
-Uncertain yet.`_

        According to __Navicat 12 for Mac x64__ version, what IDA 7.0 indicates is that: